luismond/tm2tb/README.md

 ```

 # Main features

+- Find translation pairs of single terms, multi-word nouns, short phrases and collocations from short paragraphs or bilingual documents.
-- Use your own bilingual files in .tmx, .mqxliff, .mxliff or .csv format to extract a bilingual term base in a few seconds.
+- Use your own bilingual files in .tmx, .mqxliff, .mxliff or .csv format to extract a list of bilingual terms.
-- Leverage your translation memories to create terminology repositories, which can be used to customize machine translation systems.
-- Find translation pairs of single terms, multi-word nouns, short phrases and collocations, which you can reuse conveniently.
-- Extract term bases automatically and use them in your CAT tool of choice to get automatic suggestions.

-# Bilingual file formats supported:
+# Bilingual file formats supported

 - .tmx
 - .mqxliff